thanhdath/mats-sql/README.md

 **4. For training agents**

-The Schema Filtering is inherited from CodeS (https://github.com/RUCKBReasoning/codes).
+The Schema Filtering is inherited from [CodeS](https://github.com/RUCKBReasoning/codes).

-To train other agents, see the code in ***alignment-handbook/***, here we modified the repository alignment-handbook (https://github.com/huggingface/alignment-handbook) for supervised-finetuning and ORPO on the completion part only.
+To train other agents, see the code in ***alignment-handbook/***, here we modified the repository [alignment-handbook](https://github.com/huggingface/alignment-handbook) for supervised-finetuning and ORPO on the completion part only.
 The config files could be found in **alignment-handbook/recipes/**.

 **Note**: Currently this work is under review.
 The model and training dataset will be publicly available upon acceptance.